 - Feel free to add your favorite veggies (or none at all!)
 You can also toss in some chopped bacon, ham, or even breakfast sausage.

-- To reheat leftovers: Individual sliced can be reheated in the microwave for about 30-60 seconds.
+- To reheat leftovers: Individual slices can be reheated in the microwave for about 30-60 seconds.
 To reheat a whole quiche, cover with aluminum foil and bake in a 300° oven for about 30 minutes, or until heated through.

 - To freeze: To freeze this crustless quiche, cool completely before wrapping first in plastic wrap and then in a tight layer of aluminum foil.
 May be frozen for up to 3 months.
 Thaw in the refrigerator overnight before reheating (per the instructions above).